School Psychology - Masters plus Certification

 For full time students, Millersville’s program can be completed in 3 years – 2 full years of classes (meaning 3 fall classes, 3 spring classes, and 3 summer classes for 2 years) and 1 year of internship.
 For part time students, the length of the program varies, although students must complete 43 credits (the amount necessary to qualify for the MS degree) within 5 years.
 Certification will be awarded after internship is complete.

 Do I need a background in psychology?
 Do I need a background in education?

 To apply, you will need 18 credit hours of undergraduate psychology courses.
 There is no required amount of education credit hours.

 When is the application due?

 January 15th is the deadline for admission beginning summer/fall.
 For those who miss the January 15th deadline, applications are due June 1st for admission beginning fall on a space-available basis.
 For students beginning the program in the spring, the application deadline is October 1st.

 What do I need to submit with my application?

-Students need to submit GRE scores, official transcripts from all undergraduate work (and graduate work if applicable), a personal statement, and 3 letters of recommendation.
+Students need to submit GRE scores ONLY if their undergraduate cumulative GPA is 3.0 or lower, official transcripts from all undergraduate work (and graduate work if applicable), a personal statement and 3 letters of recommendation.
 Applicants will be contacted by faculty members to schedule an interview after applications have been reviewed.

 What scores do I need on the GREs?